RedDot-3ND7355/MPO-GPU-FIX/README.md

 (Optional) TDR Fix Toggle will be available for those having TDR related errors when playing games. (also requires restart for changes to apply)

-(Optional) HAGS Fix Toggle will be availabler for those having HAGS related performance drops and issues. (also requires restart for changes to apply)
+(Optional) HAGS Fix Toggle will be available for those having HAGS related performance drops and issues. (also requires restart for changes to apply)

+(Optional) SHADER CACHE Dropdown will be available for those having FRAME TIME related performance drops and issues. (also requires restart for changes to apply)

 3. Hit the reboot button.